On Linear Learning with Manycore Processors: Experimental Results

 \subsubsection{Comparison to our baselines}

 In the following we will denote HTHC as $\A + \B$ emphasizing that it runs two tasks, $\A$ and $\B$.
 As detailed in Section~\ref{sec:resourceallocation}, HTHC allocates the data for $\A$ to DRAM and the data for $\B$ to MCDRAM.
-For each experiment, we used exhaustive search to find the best parameter settings, i.e., percentage of data updated by $\B$ per epoch $\%_\B$, and the thread settings $T_\A, T_\B, V_\B$ described in Section~\ref{sec:implementation}.
-These are presented in Tables~\ref{tab:lasso-params},~\ref{tab:svm-params}.
-We compare HTHC against four reference implementations: \begin{enumerate} \item ST: We consider a homogeneous single task implementation, which allocates the data matrix $D$ to DRAM and the remaining data to MCDRAM.
-It performs cyclic asynchronous CD with randomized update order.
-The same low-level optimizations are used for this implementation than in task $\B$ of HTHC but without duality-gap-based coordinate selection.
-Instead, in each epoch it updates $\vv, \alphav$ (allocated to MCDRAM) for all coordinates of $D$.
+For each experiment, except those on the Criteo dataset, we used exhaustive search to find the best parameter settings, i.e., percentage of data updated by $\B$ per epoch $\%_\B$, and the thread settings $T_\A, T_\B, V_\B$ described in Section~\ref{sec:implementation}.
+The obtained parameters presented in Tables~\ref{tab:lasso-params},~\ref{tab:svm-params} roughly correspond to the analysis in Section~\ref{sec:balancingAB}.
+We compare HTHC against four reference implementations:

+\begin{enumerate} \item ST (single task): We consider a parallel, but homogeneous single task implementation, which allocates the data matrix $D$ to DRAM and the remaining data to MCDRAM.
+It performs randomized asynchronous SCD.
+We used the same low-level optimizations in ST as in task $\B$ of HTHC but without duality-gap-based coordinate selection.
+Instead, in each epoch we update $\vv, \alphav$ (allocated to MCDRAM) for all coordinates of $D$.
 Again, we run a search for the best parameters.
-These are shown in Tables~\ref{tab:lasso-params} and~\ref{tab:svm-params}. \item ST ($\A + \B$): For comparison, we also run ST with the setting of $T_\B$ and $V_\B$ as found in $\A + \B$. \item OMP: We include what one could call a straightforward implementation: standard looped C code using the OpenMP directives \texttt{simd reduction} and \texttt{parallel for} for parallelization with the thread counts $T_\B$ and $V_\B$ of ST. The code performs the same operations as $\A + \B$.
-To lock $\vv$ elements, we use directive \texttt{atomic}. \item OMP WILD is the same as OMP, but the operations on $\vv$ are lock-free (without \texttt{atomic}). \end{enumerate}
+These are shown in Tables~\ref{tab:lasso-params} and~\ref{tab:svm-params}. \item ST ($\A + \B$): Like ST but run with the best setting of $T_\B$ and $V_\B$ for $\A + \B$. \item OMP: A straightforward implementation of $\A + \B$: standard looped C code using the OpenMP directives \texttt{simd reduction} and \texttt{parallel for} for parallelization with the thread counts $T_\A$, $T_\B$ and $V_\B$.
+To synchronize the updates of $\vv$, we use the directive \texttt{atomic}. \item OMP WILD is as OMP, but without the \texttt{atomic} directive. \end{enumerate} We perform OMP runs only for the dense representations.
+For the large Criteo dataset, we consider only $\A+\B$ and ST due to the long time to run all experiments.

 Fig.~\ref{fig:convergence} shows the results for Lasso and SVM for each data set.
 Each plot shows the precision of the algorithm versus the running time.
-For Lasso, we measure suboptimality, for Lasso and SVM we show the duality gap.\footnote{ to compute the duality gap for Lasso we use the Lipschitzing trick as proposed by \citet{primaldualcertificates}.} Each algorithm is run until the duality gap reaches $10^{-5}$ or until timeout.
+For Lasso, we measure suboptimality, for Lasso and SVM we show the duality gap.\footnote{To compute the duality gap for Lasso we use the Lipschitzing trick from~\citet{primaldualcertificates}.} Each algorithm is run until the duality gap reaches a parametrized threshold value or until timeout.